 Not content with vegetation, squirrels will even chew their way through the hole in a birdhouse until it’s big enough to climb inside, where they will then proceed to eat the helpless nesting birds.

 When you notice that squirrels are attacking the plants in your garden or are making noises running around on your roof or inside your attic, you’ll want to take action immediately.
 Since squirrels can be quite elusive, it’s best to work with professionals to take care of the problem and get rid of them all at once.
-This is why so many homeowners in the greater Jacksonville, Florida area rely on Bug Out Service when they detect squirrels on their property.
-For more information about the threats posed by squirrels or to set up an appointment to eradicate them, please contact the professionals at Bug Out Service today.
+This is why so many homeowners rely on Bug Out when they detect squirrels on their property.
+For more information about the threats posed by squirrels or to set up an appointment to eradicate them, please contact the professionals at Bug Out today.